OpenMendel/MendelImpute.jl/docs/src/man/painting.md

 @time sample84_s1_comp, sample84_s2_comp = paint(ph[84], panelID, refID_to_population);
 ```

-      0.000281 seconds (12 allocations: 19.125 KiB)
+      0.000257 seconds (12 allocations: 19.125 KiB)
-      0.000237 seconds (12 allocations: 20.375 KiB)
+      0.000238 seconds (12 allocations: 20.375 KiB)
-      0.000257 seconds (12 allocations: 22.875 KiB)
+      0.000253 seconds (12 allocations: 22.875 KiB)

-## Step 3: Generate plots for painted chromosomes
+### Step 3: Generate plots for painted chromosomes

-We found the StatsPlots package to be more useful for this purpose, but in general the code below did the plotting in a very roundabout way.
+We found the [StatsPlots.jl](https://github.com/JuliaPlots/StatsPlots.jl) package to be more useful for this purpose, although the code below still did the plotting in a very roundabout way.

 ```julia